Abir-Tx/ALib/docs/README.md

 ## Submit Issues
 If you face any issue or want to submit new ideas to be implemented in **ALib** please open a new issue by clicking [here](https://github.com/Abir-Tx/ALib/issues/new)

+# Note For Developers
+It is recommended to use the `dev` branch while doing developement works and then make a pull request